onewelcome/identity-cloud-documentation/docs/dabp/guides/concepts/resources-in-depth.md

 ### Removing
 Removing a resource from a parent will result in the removal of the resource for all subgroups and members because the allowed resources are restricted by the resources assigned to the parent group.

-## Assigning or removing policies to a group
+## Assigning or removing resources to a group
 To add/remove a resource to a group you should select the group that you want to assign resource to on the group list screen.
 After clicking on the desired group a modal window with group information will appear.
 Click on the vertical ellipsis button and select `Edit group`.
 Now you can select which resources can be assigned to the group.